AWARD CATEGORIES

 Executive Director | THINK Consulting Solutions

+Gary is an experienced fundraising leader, with an excellent track record of developing and delivering diverse, cost effective, income generation activities to achieve growth in sustainable income.
 He is an Executive Director at THINK and previously held senior roles at Cancer Research UK, Muscular Dystrophy UK and Children 1st.
 As a volunteer with the Institute of Fundraising Gary champions fundraising expertise across the sector and was awarded the Fundraising Excellence Award in 2018 in recognition of his work.

 Christine Devlin

-Fundraising Manager (legacies, in memory & in celebration giving) | National Trust for Scotland
+Fundraising Manager (Legacy, In Memory and In Celebration Giving) | National Trust for Scotland

 Christine is an award nominated legacy and in memory fundraising professional with experience across the third sector.
 She joined the charity sector in 2019 and has been working in fundraising ever since.
 Having mainly worked for larger charities in Scotland, she gained experience to specialise in legacies early on in her career.
-Having studied zoology, her background lies in ecology and conservation and she has combined this with a passion for legacies to work with various animal welfare and environmental causes, with legacy roles at Scottish SPCA, Marie Curie and RSPB, currently she is the Fundraising Manager for legacy, in memory and in celebration giving at National Trust for Scotland.
+Having studied zoology, her background lies in ecology and conservation, and she has combined this with a passion for legacies to work with various animal welfare and environmental causes, with legacy roles at Scottish SPCA, Marie Curie and RSPB, currently she is the Fundraising Manager for legacy, in memory and in celebration giving at National Trust for Scotland.

 Christine joined the Scottish Fundraising Conference committee last year focusing on planning and managing the awards.
 When she isn’t fundraising, Christine is training and going on adventures with her rescue puppy, Albie, travelling, or salsa dancing.